Install InfluxDB Enterprise data nodes

 Ensure that your servers' hostnames and IP addresses are added to your network’s DNS environment.
 The addition of DNS entries and IP assignment is usually site and policy specific; contact your DNS administrator for assistance as necessary.
-Ultimately, use entries similar to the following (hostnames and domain IP addresses are representative).
+Ultimately, use entries similar to the following:

 Before proceeding with the installation, verify on each meta and data server that the other